Oliver Roberts

 He played for the Bradford Bulls in the Super League.
-He spent time on loan from Huddersfield at the Sheffield Eagles in the Kingstone Press Championship, Oldham (Heritage № 1339) in Kingstone Press League 1 and Salford in the Super League.
+He spent time on loan from Huddersfield at the Sheffield Eagles in the Kingstone Press Championship, Oldham in Kingstone Press League 1 and Salford in the Super League.

 Background

 Roberts was born in Huddersfield, West Yorkshire, England.

 Bradford Bulls

 Roberts who started his career at the Bradford Bulls was involved in the Bradford Bulls scholarship system from the Under-15s and was given a 3-year professional contract at the start of the 2013 season.

 Oliver is a product of the Bradford Bulls Junior Development system.

 2013

 Roberts missed the pre-season friendlies against the Dewsbury Rams and Leeds Rhinos due to an injury.

 He featured in Round 18 (St Helens R.F.C.).
 Oliver also featured in Round 21 (Wigan Warriors).

 2014

 Roberts featured in the pre-season games against Hull FC, Dewsbury Rams, and the Castleford Tigers.

 He featured in Round 5 (Huddersfield Giants) and then Round 7 (Widnes Vikings).
 Roberts appeared in Round 10 (Wigan Warriors).
 He featured in Round 4 (Oldham) in the Challenge Cup.

 Roberts secured his dream move to play-off contenders Huddersfield Giants.